ghabriel-rodrigues/dataducks/README.md

 ===

 ## The project 🧙
 That is a project that was created to help scientists to figure out how they can help ducks.
-There is a form that consists of bunch of questions needed to find parameters, where a user will be able to inform his/her routine feeding ducks and an administrative area where scientists can log, check information regitered using different filters, getting reports about these searches.
+There is a form that consists of a bunch of questions needed to find parameters, where a user will be able to inform his/her routine feeding ducks and an administrative area where scientists can log, check information registered using different filters, getting/generating reports about these searches.

 It is hosted in HEROKU and can be checked here: [Dataducks](https://demo-dataducks.herokuapp.com/)